szczyglis-dev/py-gpt/README.md

 1) Choose a working mode: `Chat` or `Chat with Files`.

-2) On the models list - select, edit, or add a new model (with `ollama` provider).
-You can edit the model settings through the menu `Config -> Models -> Edit`, then configure the model parameters in the `advanced` section.
+2) On the models list, select, edit, import, or add a model with the `ollama` provider.
+The model ID should match the name served by Ollama.
+No LlamaIndex `model_name` entry in Advanced `**kwargs` is required; PyGPT uses the model ID automatically.

 3) Download and install Ollama from here: https://github.com/ollama/ollama